ava-labs/avalanche-docs/learn/platform-overview/staking.md

 #### Why is my uptime low? <a id="why-is-my-uptime-low"></a>

 Every validator on Avalanche keeps track of the uptime of other validators.
-Every validator has a different weights of stakes.
-Those stakes are important for your potential eligibility to receive staking rewards.
-You can see your stake-weighted uptime average and rewarding stake percentage with `info.uptime`.
-Weighted uptime average shows an average of all received uptime observations for your node, with stake weighted of each observing validators.
-Rewarding stake percentage shows what percent of stake thinks your node is eligible to receive rewards.
+Every validator has a weight (i.e. the amount staked on it.)
+The more weight a validator has, the more influence they have when validators vote on whether your node should receive a staking reward.
+You can call API method `info.uptime` on your node to learn its weighted uptime and what percentage of the network stake currently thinks your node has an uptime high enough to reveive a staking reward.

 You can also see the connections a node has by calling `info.peers`, as well as the uptime of each connection. **This is only one node’s point of view**.
 Other nodes may perceive the uptime of your node differently.
 Just because one node perceives your uptime as being low does not mean that you will not receive staking rewards.

-The likely reason that your node is not connected to another node is that NAT traversal failed, and you did not start your node with `--public-ip=[NODE'S PUBLIC IP]`.
-In the future, we will add better monitoring to make it easier to verify that your node is well-connected.
+If your node's uptime is low, make sure you're setting config option `--public-ip=[NODE'S PUBLIC IP]` and that your node can receive incoming TCP traffic on port 9651.

 #### Secret Management <a id="secret-management"></a>